-The mission of The Palace Theatre is to entertain, educate and enrich its community residents and visitors.
-The Palace presents performances for all ages, enriches the cultural, educational, and economic social life of the community while fostering and promoting diversity of thoughts, ideas, and culture and nurturing children, teens and adults with the appreciation of/for the arts.
-While more than 65,000 patrons see world-class performances, SCA continues to focus on arts education programs.
-Thousands of local students attend theatre style educational shows such as Wild Kratts or participate in educational workshops like Circus Arts Camp, Artskids and Global Arts every year.
+The mission of The Palace Theatre is to entertain, educate and enrich the region's residents and visitors.
+While more than 60,000 patrons see world-class performances, SCA continues to focus on arts education programs.
+Thousands of local students attend theatre style educational shows such as MatheMagic or participate in workshops like Circus Camp every year.
 World-renowned teaching artists are engaged and bring experience from The Big Apple Circus and their credits for work on Broadway shows.
-From playwriting to a "triple threat performers" workshop, The Palace Theatre continues connecting students to the performing arts and provides them with developmental skills they require for life.
-Funding for these initiatives comes primarily from the annual gala.
+From playwriting to a "triple threat performers" workshop, The Palace Theatre continues connecting students to the performing arts.
+Funding for these initiatives comes primarily from the annual Spotlight Soiree gala.

-Performing arts centers, along with great libraries, hospitals, colleges, universities, parks and access to transportation, make good communities desirable.
-Stamford is a booming community because the City and its leaders understand and support Arts and Culture.
-The recent creation of an Arts and Culture Commission is evidence of the City of Stamford's commitment to a more than just sustainable arts community but a thriving arts community.
+Performing Arts Centers, along with great libraries, hospitals, colleges, universities, parks and access to transportation, make good communities great.
+Stamford is a great community because the City and its leaders understand and support Arts and Culture.
+The recent creation of an Arts and Culture Commission is evidence to The City of Stamford's commitment to a more than just sustainable arts community but a thriving arts community.

 Library: The Ferguson Library is Stamford's public library system, consisting of the Main Library (DiMattia Building), the Harry Bennett Branch, the Weed Memorial & Hollander Branch, the South End Branch and a Bookmobile.
-Total annual circulation system-wide is over 720,000 items.
-Attendance system-wide for the past twelve months was nearly 700,000, and users visited the library 644,000 times via the internet.
-The Library offered over 2,600 programs for children, teens and adults, which were attended by 72,000 people.
+Total annual circulation system-wide is more than 880,000 items.
+Attendance system-wide in fiscal year

+2015-2016 was approximately 820,000, and users visited the library 817,000 times via the internet.
+The Library offered 2,500 programs for children, teens and adults, which were attended by 69,000 people.
 All library facilities are operated by The Ferguson Library, a 501(c)(3) non-profit corporation.

 Stamford Partnership: In 1979, the City established a non-profit partnership of business and governmental leaders to improve its economic and physical health.
-The Stamford Partnership ("SP") is a collaboration between government, business and its residential community.
-Together SP develops a shared vision for the future of Stamford, and initiate projects that bring this vision to implementation.
-SP achieves this through digital and physical events, research and projects.
-SP works with public officials on strategies related to community-wide issues; SP acts as a catalyst for civic action; and SP serves as a conduit for the application of private sector resources for civic purposes.
-The Partnership's current activities focus on the strategic areas of strengthening Stamford's digital/mobile infrastructure, improving pedestrian connectivity and strengthening and streamlining the access to civic, governmental information resources in order to support economic development initiatives and job growth.
+The Stamford Partnership is charged with the following: (1) to work with public officials on strategies related to community-wide issues; (2) to act as a catalyst for civic action; and (3) to serve as a conduit for the application of private sector resources for civic purposes.
+The Partnership's current activities focus on shaping the livability agenda through research, convening, community training, public programing, and using technology in order to better connect with the City and have the City better connect with the people who live, work, and visit.